 It is recommended that on the first day, you are at a high altitude; you should not try to walk or over-exert yourself.
 Drinking plenty of water will also help your body adjust to its size.

 Register your Travel Insurance Policy

-You should always keep to your fitness levels and not try to go beyond, if you are not comfortable or confidant at this altitude.
+You should always keep to your fitness levels and not try to go beyond them if you are not comfortable or confident at this altitude.

 You should not take too much with you.
 The biggest mistake here is taking too much, not using half of it and being burdened with the weight of it.

 - Lightweight Hiking Boots (wear them before you go, as you don't want heavy blisters)

 - Thick Wool Socks